bengy124/Data-301-Final-Project/README.md

   - Austin Butler: I probably account for 50% of the hours played within the dataset.
   - Cawston: This data intrest me as I have played a video game before.
-  - Bengy: I bought an expensive gaming PC to just to play Roblox and Minecraft.
+  - Bengy: I bought an expensive gaming PC just to play Roblox and Minecraft.

 ## References